 Numerous studies have shown that regular jogging sessions can improve sleep quality.
 Firstly, it can help to set your circadian rhythm, which in turn will enable you to fall asleep faster at night.

-Jogging also has a positive effect on the mind and brain by promoting a feeling of relaxation and easing stress, so you will sleep better.
+Jogging also has a positive effect on the mind and the brain as it eases stress and promotes a feeling of relaxation, enabling you to sleep more soundly.